-Russia is developing a promising PD-35 aircraft engine, which may be useful for a new passenger wide-body airliner.
+Russia is developing a promising PD-35 aircraft engine, which may be useful for a new wide-body passenger aircraft.
 Expert Sergey Marzhetsky shared his thoughts on the future aircraft, but suggested using three engines instead of the traditional two.

 Three Instead of Two

-Apparently, in this corrected PD-26 project, technologies developed on the PD-35 will be widely used, and a less powerful engine can really be obtained by 2030.
+Apparently, in this adjusted project, the PD-26 will widely use technologies developed on the PD-35, and a less powerful engine can really be obtained by 2030.
 The question is, where can it be put, where can it be put.

 According to Marzhetsky, the PD-26 could replace the Ukrainian D-18T series 4 engines with a thrust of 25,400 kgf, which were installed on the An-124.

 This would make it possible to really revive the production of a domestic analogue of the Ruslan in Russia, which can only be welcomed.
-But things are more complicated with a wide-body civilian airliner.
+But everything is more complicated with a wide-body civilian aircraft.

 Don't Waste Time and Resources

-Marzhetsky noted that the thrust of only two PD-26s for a long-range aircraft would not be enough, and four would be excessive and economically impractical.
+Marzhetsky noted that the thrust of only two PD-26s would not be enough for a long-range aircraft, and four would be excessive and economically impractical.

 One engine was installed under each semi-wing, and the third was at the base of the keel.
 Three is worse than two, but better than four.

-Perhaps, Marzhetsky is sure, it makes sense to start developing a modern wide-body airliner right now specifically for the PD-26 and specifically for the three-engine scheme, so that you don’t have to do the same thing later, but spending precious time and resources on it.
+Perhaps, Marzhetsky is sure, it makes sense to start developing a modern wide-body aircraft right now specifically for the PD-26 and specifically for the three-engine scheme, so that you don’t have to do the same later, but spending precious time and resources on it.

 Read also: